p-adams/parsnip/README.md

 # parsnip
-A UI interface for the Natural Language Toolkit
+A user interface for the Natural Language Toolkit